annembrown/design595/assignment2.md

 For the website assigned below, perform a short audit on the interface of the website.

 **Audit Categories:**
-- Design, Branding and Consistency
+- Branding and Consistency
-- Navigation and User Flow
+- Content & Heirarchy
-- Content and Content Heirarchy
+- Usability
 - Accessibility

 ## Overview